-It is 2018.
-I’ve only just got used to writing “2017” as a date and yet, here we go again, another year.
+It is almost 2019.
+I’ve only just got used to writing “2018” as a date and yet, here we go again, another year is round the corner.

 Have you had a think lately about WHY you do this?

 Come to think of it – if we long for transformation in our young people – what is it that motivates them?

 Although the video below is not about youth and children’s ministry – it has some surprising things to say about what motivates us.
 What is true in the work place and the home for adults I can see is also true for children and young people in their school, home and church environments.